 Raising money for charity is one of the most rewarding things you can do.
-This toolkit will help you run any fundraising you want to do at the University; suggests effective planning techniques for maximum results and supplies the answers and resources you may need.
+This toolkit will help you run any fundraising you want to do at the University, suggests effective planning techniques for best results, and provides the answers and resources you may need.